 - 15 or more total people, including cast/crew/extras/clients/vendors

 - Large props or equipment, reflectors

 - Prop/replica weapons

 - Generators

 - Helicopters

-- UAS (drones)
+- Drones/UAS (Unmanned Aircraft Systems)

 - Animals

-- Special effects
+- Special Effects

-- Pyrotechnics
+- Pyrotechnic Activities

 - Moving picture cars or static picture cars in/about the public roadway excluding the parking lots

 - Filming on or alongside a park road open to the public

 - Aquatic activities (wading, swimming, kayaking, surfing, use of watercraft, etc.)

 - Arriving or departing before or after normal operating hours.
 (8:00 a.m. sunset at most parks)

 - Night filming

 - Filming in an environmentally or historically sensitive area

 - Filming in a state historic park

 - Filming in a state preserve

-- Driving vehicles on park service roads not open to public cars
+- Driving vehicles on park service roads that are not open to public vehicle use

 - Filming in high fire hazard areas

 - Fight scenes (fight scenes will always need a monitor, as the public will sometimes think an actual fight is going on and call the police)

-Feel free to check the CFC's website for production alerts affecting filming at specific state beaches and parks: http://film.ca.gov/news-notices/production-alerts/.
+Feel free to check the CFC's website for production alerts affecting filming at specific state beaches and parks: Production Alerts | California Film Commission.